ontoportal/documentation/docs/_ontologies/troubleshooting_submissions.md

 we are aware of ontologies that are 32 GB or more— we recommend acquiring computational systems with significant dedicated memory resources.

-## Check the ontology: Parsing ontology other ways
+## Check the ontology: Other ways to validate an ontology

-### With Protege
+### With Protégé

-If you open the ontology with the Protégé desktop application, it will indicate in its log file any problems with the ontology.
+If you open the ontology with the Protégé desktop application, it will indicate in its log file any problems that it detects with the ontology.
 (Note you must open the log file to see these problems!)
 Since Protégé uses the same OWLAPI interface as OntoPortal, this is an excellent validation step to make sure your ontology parses correctly.

+### With an RDF validator

+On some occasions Protégé will see an error with the ontology, but do its best to resolve the issue and move on.
+Typically Protégé logs these errors.

+In some other cases Protégé may not detect an error with the ontology, for example if a QName contains some unacceptable characters (e.g., `/`, `:`, `,`, `&`).
+OntoPortal can be unexpectedly strict about some of these issues.
+One way to detect these issues ahead of time is to submit your ontology to an online validator, for example at [RDF Playground](http://rdfplayground.dcc.uchile.cl/).

+Such tools can help find more obscure issues without going to the trouble of downloading a dedicated parser or validator.
+In general, when using such tools, to see the root cause you may need to review the line flagged with a problem, the one immediately following it, or some lines preceding it.

 ### With rapper